hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

---num-burn-in NUM_BURN_IN                                  # set up the number of iterations of burn-in (int) --num-epochs NUM_EPOCHS                                    # set up the total number of epochs for training (int) --evaluation-interval EVALUATION_INTERVAL                  # set up the interval of evaluation (int) --eta-u ETA_U                                              # set up the learning rate of parameters, which should be divided by the size of the whole training dataset (float)
+--num-burn-in NUM_BURN_IN                                  # set up the number of iterations of burn-in (int) --num-epochs NUM_EPOCHS                                    # set up the total number of epochs for training (int) --evaluation-interval EVALUATION_INTERVAL                  # set up the interval of evaluation (int) --eta-theta ETA_THETA                                      # set up the learning rate of parameters, which should be divided by the size of the whole training dataset (float)
 --eta-xi ETA_XI                                            # set up the learning rate of the tempering variable which is similar to that of parameters (float)
---c-u C_U                                                  # set up the noise level of parameters (float) --c-xi C_XI                                                # set up the noise level of the tempering variable (float) --gamma-xi GAMMA_XI                                        # set up the value of thermal initia (float) --prior-precision PRIOR_PRECISION                          # set up the penalizer of L2-norm (float) --random-selection-percentage RANDOM_SELECTION_PERCENTAGE  # set up the percentage of random assignment on labels (float) --enable-cuda                                              # use cuda if available (action=true) --device-num DEVICE_NUM                                    # select an appropriate GPU for usage (int) --experiments-num EXPERIMENTS_NUM                          # set up the label for the experiment (int) --tempering-model-type TEMPERING_MODEL_TYPE                # set up the model type for the tempering variable (1 for Metadynamics/2 for ABF) (int)
+--c-theta C_THETA                                          # set up the noise level of parameters (float) --c-xi C_XI                                                # set up the noise level of the tempering variable (float) --gamma-theta GAMMA_THETA                                  # set up the value of the thermal initia of parameters (float) --gamma-xi GAMMA_XI                                        # set up the value of the thermal initia of the tempering variable (float)
+--prior-precision PRIOR_PRECISION                          # set up the penalizer of L2-norm (float) --permutation PERMUTATION                                  # set up the percentage of random assignments on labels (float) --enable-cuda                                              # use cuda if available (action=true) --device-num DEVICE_NUM                                    # select an appropriate GPU for usage (int) --tempering-model-type TEMPERING_MODEL_TYPE                # set up the model type for the tempering variable (1 for Metadynamics/2 for ABF) (int)
 --load-tempering-model                                     # set up whether necessarily load pre-trained tempering model (action=true)
---tempering-model-filename TEMPERING_MODEL_FILENAME        # set up the tempering model filename (int) --saving-tempering-model                                   # set up whether it is necessary to save the tempering model
+--tempering-model-filename TEMPERING_MODEL_FILENAME        # set up the tempering model filename (int) --save-tempering-model                                     # set up whether it is necessary to save the tempering model (bool)
+--tempering-model-path TEMPERING_MODEL_PATH                # set up the path for saving or loading the tempering model (str)
 ```

 Here, the tempering model is to handle the unexpected noise for the tempering variable occuring during the dynamics.